webpack/webpack.js.org/src/content/configuration/optimization.md

 };
 ```

-By default a minimum length of 3 digits is used when `optimization.chunkIds` is set to `deterministic`.
-To override the default behaviour set `optimization.chunkIds` to `false` and use the `webpack.ids.DeterministicChunkIdsPlugin`.
+By default, a minimum length of 3 digits is used when `optimization.chunkIds` is set to `'deterministic'`.
+To override the default behaviour, set `optimization.chunkIds` to `false` and use the `webpack.ids.DeterministicChunkIdsPlugin`.

 __webpack.config.js__